Safety & Security

 The use, display, possession and storage (including in personal vehicles) of weapons is strictly prohibited on the campus of Castleton University.
 Except as authorized by the following:

-- Authorized Storage: Residential students may store appropriate “long-arm” weapons for the purpose of hunting one week prior to and after Vermont’s Big Game hunting seasons at Public Safety.
+- Authorized Storage: Residential students many store appropriate "long-arm" weapons for the purpose of hunting during Vermont's established hunting seasons at Public Safety.
 Transportation of such weapons on campus will be unloaded and from the Public Safety Parking Lot to Public Safety Office only.

 - Law enforcement: in the course and scope of their employment.